Tirana

 Arriving by ferry

 Car ferry services from several Italian cities to the ports of Durrës, Shengjin and Vlora operate all year round.
-Flying to Corfu and taking advantage of the twice-daily passenger ferry to Saranda is a cheap way to reach southern Albania, though it's still a long (yet very scenic) drive to Tirana from there.
+Flying to Corfu and taking advantage of the twice-daily passenger ferry to Saranda is a cheap way to reach southern Albania, though it's still a long (yet very scenic) drive or bus ride to Tirana from there.

 Arriving by car